Featured

 • Updated insurance payors page

 The referral discount amount changes periodically.
-However, it’s consistently been $100 and increased to $150 during the 2022 Year-end promotion.
+It increased to $150 during the 2022 Year-end promotion.
 The discount is credited to you when your monthly paid subscription begins (after your initial free 30 days).
-If you find this review helpful and are interested in trying it out, use my referral link.
-And follow my blog for other helpful information about private practice.

-If you are on the fence about trading in pen and paper for an EHR, you should check out my eBook The 14 Concrete (but not so hard!)
+If you are on the fence about trading in pen and paper for an EHR, you should check out my book The 14 Concrete (but not so hard!)
 Steps to Private Practice: Plus, Six More Steps to Consider – A Guide for Licensed Clinical Social Workers and Licensed Marriage Family Therapists.
-Step Thirteen – Choose Your Charting Method EHR vs Paper is a comprehensive discussion about the pros and cons and offers links to additional articles to read to help you decide what’s best for you.
+Step Thirteen – Choose Your Charting Method EHR vs Paper is a comprehensive discussion about the pros and cons.
+It also suggests links to additional resources to help you decide what’s best for you.

-I’ve been using Simple Practice EHR for documentation and billing since October 2019.
-Although I closed my psychotherapy practice in fall of 2022, I continue to use the Essential Plan for my consulting business.
+I’ve been using Simple Practice EHR for documentation and billing since October 2019 (psychotherapy and consulting).
+Although I closed my psychotherapy practice in the fall of 2022, I continue to use it for my consulting business.

-I’ve found my way through some of the non-intuitive processes, which can be annoying at times, and overall I still appreciate what this platform has to offer.
+I’ve found my way through some of the non-intuitive processes, which can be annoying at times, but overall I still appreciate what this platform has to offer.

 In order to fully benefit from any EHR, I always recommend watching all of the training videos and taking all of the classes offered.
 Here’s a link to the Simple Practice list of classes: https://support.simplepractice.com/hc/en-us/articles/360058349331